via Gospel Minutes, Vol. 56, No. 8, Feb. 23, 2007

 Where do you find your pleasure?
 Is it in what you can enjoy, what you can own, what you can experience?
 Or, is it in the happiness and joy you offer to others?
 Do you go do your own thing and not worry about what God would say, or do you try to please Him in all things?

-What Are You Planting?: -- You can create a wonderful harvest.
-You can reap peace, harmony, happiness and eternal life.
+You can create a wonderful harvest.
+You can reap peace, harmony, happiness, and eternal life.
 Or, you can live for yourself and plant a lonely, unfulfilled, empty life.
 You are choosing right now what your harvest will be in the coming months, years, and even eternity.

 So, what are you planting?
 Look at your life and decide.
 Are you serving others, doing good for all men, putting others first?
 Or, are you looking out for number one, taking care of your wants at the expense of others, seeking a good time before caring about the needs of other people?
 What are you planting each day with your words and actions?